Dr. J Michael Haynie

 Executive Director | Institute for Veterans and Military Families

-Mike completed his doctoral degree in Entrepreneurship and Business Strategy at the University of Colorado at Boulder’s Leeds College of Business.
-His academic research is focused on decision-making, identity, and entrepreneurial thinking, and has been published in many of the world’s leading entrepreneurship and business journals.
-Dr. Haynie currently serves on the editorial review boards of the Journal of Business Venturing and the Journal of Management Studies.
-Before beginning his academic career, Dr. Haynie served for 14 years (1992-2006) as an officer in the United States Air Force.
+Haynie earned a doctorate in Entrepreneurship and Business Strategy at the University of Colorado at Boulder, and his academic research – focused on entrepreneurial decision-making and strategy – has been published in many of the world’s leading entrepreneurship and business journals.
+Haynie currently serves on the editorial review boards of the Journal of Business Venturing, the Strategic Entrepreneurship Journal, the Journal of Management Studies, and he serves as an associate editor for the Journal of Military, Veteran and Family Health.
+Before beginning his academic career, Haynie served for 14 years as an officer in the United States Air Force.